TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Incoming/FormattingRestSourceFiles.rst

    - one indentenation level consists of three spaces

    - code examples use three spaces as indentation level as well

+   - if in doubt about the length: use short lines!
+     - then reST is readable as source as well
+     - can be easily edited directly at Github
+     - can be compared in a diff view

    - if possible, keep lines shorter than 80 characters.
 So lines should have 0..79 characters, followed by newline characters.

-   - if lines need to be longer for some reason use multiples of three:
+   - if lines need to be longer for some reason add multiples of three since we are using indenting and outdenting by three:
-        0 to 79       = recommended
+        0 to 79       = strongly recommended
-        0 to 91
+        0 to 91       = if something around 90 seems useful
-        0 to 121
+        0 to 121      = if something around 120 seems useful

      these can be set in sublime for example. add screen shots (Jetbrains, Sublime, ...)